LAKEWOOD CENTER

 This "buy and rebuild" concept was a new field of endeavor for Macerich, now based in Santa Monica, California.
 Up to this time, the company had been concerned with developing small strip shopping centers and managing B-grade malls.
 With the success of the LAKEWOOD redevelopment, Macerich gained the retail industry nickname of Mall Doctor.

-The refurbishment and expansion continued.
+The refurbishment and expansion of LAKEWOOD CENTER continued.
 In September 1982, construction was completed on a new mall corridor, added east of May Company.
 This new East Wing extended to a 2-level (80,000 square foot) Mervyn's.

 A 3-screen multiplex, the Pacific Theatres Lakewood Center South 1-2-3, was installed in a vacant store adjoining the Buffums' building.
-This venue showed its first features on June 12, 1981.
+This venue showed first features on June 12, 1981.
 Buffums' closed its doors in 1991.
-Its space was renovated into 6 auditoria.
+Its space was renovated into 6 additional movie auditoriums.
 A new 9-screen complex, known collectively as the Lakewood Center South 9, premiered on December 11, 1992.

 The original Mervyn's was gutted and sectioned into an extended mall corridor, with stores on either side.
 Its second level became the Terrace Cafes Food Court.
 This 14-bay facility included California Chicken Roasters, China Inn, Garden Gourmet, Gengis Khan, Great Steak & Potato, Hot Dog on a Stick, L.A.
 Italian Kitchen, McTreats, Oishii Kitchen and Volcano Tea House.

 A 2-level (210,000 square foot) Macy's was constructed at the east end of the extended East Wing.
-It opened for business November 1, 2000, as the chain's first newly-built store in Southern California.
+The store opened for business on November 1, 2000, as the chain's first newly-built store in Southern California.
 The new mall wing was officially dedicated in April 2001.
 Meanwhile, Montgomery Ward had closed in March 2001.
-The store, and its Auto Center, were demolished and replaced by a 2-level (160,000 square foot) Target.
-This store commenced operation October 12, 2003.
+The store, and its Auto Center, were demolished and replaced by a 2-level (160,000 square foot) Target, which opened its doors on October 12, 2003.

-The LAKEWOOD May Company store, which had operated under the Robinsons-May nameplate since January 31, 1993, was rebranded as a Macy's in July 2006.
+The LAKEWOOD May Company store was rebranded as a Robinsons-May on January 31, 1993.
+It morphed into a Macy's in July 2006.
 The original Macy's, at the end of the East Wing, was abandoned.
 The building, which was only 6 years old, was demolished.

 A 1-level (159,000 square foot) Costco was built, which was dedicated on February 26, 2009.
 After the demise of the Mervyn's chain, in 2009, the LAKEWOOD CENTER location became a large-format Forever 21.
 This store began business on February 26, 2009.